shani-asad/mongo-geo-and-kubernetes/journey-notes.md

 ### <b>A. What is Geospatial Query?</b>

 Geospatial Query is a feature in MongoDB allowing users to query geospatial data.
-GEospatial data can be stored in `GeoJSON` or `coordinate pairs` format.
+Geospatial data can be stored in `GeoJSON` or `coordinate pairs` format.

 GeoJSON is used to calculate geometry on an Earth-like sphere, while coordinate pairs is used to calculate distance between 2 points on a Euclidean plane.